lmaurits/BEASTling/docs/config.rst

 *It is your responsibility to know what the defaults are and to make sure that they truly are sensible for your application*.

-You can build incremental or modular analyses from multiple config files in beastling.
-When you specify more than one config file on the command line, options specified in later config files overwrite options in earlier files.
+You can build incremental or modular analyses from multiple (partial) beastling config files using ``configalchemy``.
+This is a separate command line tool packaged with ``beastling``.
 The :ref:`multifile` section below gives more details.

 The recognised config file sections are as follows:

 DEFAULT section
 ---------------

-Values defined in the DEFAULT section are ignored for all purposes except `parameter interpolation`_.
-For interpolation purposes, they are available in all other sections, and overwritten by local parameter definitions.
+Values defined in the DEFAULT section are ignored, but may be useful for `parameter interpolation`_ with ``configalchemy``.

 admin section
 -------------